vaskort/vaskort.github.io/_posts/2017-10-08-create-your-first-end-to-end-test-in-5-minutes.md

 ##### Third Step

-In our **third and last step** we want to make a simple assertion that the Jackets text exist as the search term on top of the list page
+In the **third and last step** we want to make a simple assertion to check that our search term exist as a title on top of the list page.

 {% highlight javascript %}
 this.Then(/^I should see the search term on top of the next page$/, function () {